Cairns climate change heat

 Cairns Sea Level Rise

-Rising sea levels contribute to coastal erosion, threatening coastal infrastructure, homes, and natural habitats.
+Cairns climate change is also leading to ‘rising sea levels’ which is contributing to coastal erosion, threatening coastal infrastructure, homes, and natural habitats.
 Higher sea levels can cause saltwater intrusion into freshwater systems, affecting water quality and agricultural lands.

 Low lying cities like Cairns are highly vulnerable to sea level rise and are already experiencing unprecedented flooding.